CellMigrationLab/CellTracksColab/README.md

 </td>
 <td>

-> In life sciences, tracking objects from movies is pivotal for quantifying behaviors of particles, organelles, bacteria, cells, and whole animals. **CellTracksColab** bridges the gap between tracking and insightful analysis.
+> In life sciences, tracking objects from movies is pivotal for quantifying behaviors of particles, organelles, bacteria, cells, and whole animals. **CellTracksColab** bridges the gap between tracking and analysis.

-> CellTracksColab simplifies the journey from data compilation to analysis.
-Built on the Google Colaboratory framework, it provides a cloud-based solution accessible with just a web browser and a Google account.
+> **CellTracksColab** simplifies the journey from data compilation to analysis.
+The easiest way to start using **CellTracksColab** is in the cloud using Google Collaboratory, but it can also be used on your own computer using Jupyter Notebooks.
+See our [wiki](https://github.com/CellMigrationLab/CellTracksColab/wiki) for installation instructions.

 </td>
 </tr>